 First, we need to add the beard to the felt on the can.
 I added it to the side on the opposite of the seam of the felt on the can.
 I did this to each of the three cans.

-Using the hot glue gun, glue the popsicle stick and attach it to the inside of the cans.
-If the popsicles sticks are too long, using the Exacto knife, I cut the wood down so it can fit inside and the triangle is close to the top of the can.
+Using the hot glue gun (Affiliate Link), glue the popsicle stick and attach it to the inside of the cans.
+If the popsicle sticks are too long, using the Exacto knife (Affiliate Link), I cut the wood down so it can fit inside and the triangle is close to the top of the can.

 I added the cotton ball nose to the top of the beard with a dab of hot glue.
-And did this to all three fur beards that were attached to the can.
+I did this to all three fur beards attached to the can.
 I did the cotton ball nose last because I wanted it to be up against the triangle and the fur.

 Tips when attaching the hat and beard to the can.

-Have a fine tip glue gun to help with more control over the glue.
+Have a fine-tip glue gun (Affiliate Link) to help with more control over the glue.

 How much did it cost to make these three gnomes?

 It didn't cost much to make these three gnomes.
-I had the cans, foam core board, cardstock from my scrapbooking days, and the ribbons were all from prior projects.
-The felt was the most expensive thing which cost three dollars each because they were a peel and stick type.
+I had the cans, foam core board, and card stock from my scrapbooking days, and the ribbons (Affiliate Link) were all from prior projects.
+The felt was the most expensive thing, which cost three dollars each because they were a peel-and-stick type.
 Taking all of these into account it was about $5.00 for each can.
 A total of $15.00 for all three.

 The big reveal

-Looking for some other upcycling and home DIY organizing projects, check out these posts below.
+If you are looking for other upcycling and home DIY organizing projects, check out these posts below.

 HOW TO MAKE A DESK ORGANIZER ON THE CHEAP